SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Sanna-Varadhan.md

 ### About

-playing the sims 4, dancing for dkpc prism, being a gymrat, going to indian sizzler, getting coco's
+i am NOT sana from TWICE. i love ice cream. i am an easy person to talk to #goodvibesonly

 ### Why Do I Want To Be a SASE Mentor?

-I plan to go to grad school in clinical psychology with a focus in older adult research, and eventually pursue work with older adults in a hospital setting! :D
+because i love being a mom

 ### Career Goals

-because i love being a mom
+I plan to go to grad school in clinical psychology with a focus in older adult research, and eventually pursue work with older adults in a hospital setting! :D

 ### Co-ops